cityssm/awesome-open-city-gov-apps/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

+Contributions should meet the following criteria.

+- Open source.
+- User friendly.
+- Quickly adoptable by a municipal department.